Tuesday, March 14, 2023

 ECE 4760 covers DMA in depth but a whole lot more.
 Think of it like this: everything you ever wanted to know about RP2040s....as well as other far ranging topics....extremely useful for all kinds of things we do...rolled into a single semester blow-out.

-This guy is a terrific, top-notch explainer, he's enthusiastic and encourages his students to get involved and passionate about projects, he's highly entertaining, and his example code is useful and exceptionally well documented.
+This guy is a terrific, top-notch explainer, he's enthusiastic and encourages his students to get involved and passionate about projects, he's entertaining, and his example code is useful and exceptionally well documented.

-Begs the question--back in my day, why the hell didn't Cal have anyone who took teaching undergraduate EE this seriously?
-Run, don't walk, and check out his videos, starting here.
+Begs the question--back in my day, why the hell didn't Cal have anyone on staff who took teaching undergraduate EE seriously?

 Makes me wish I was young again.....